dpla-attic/automation/README.md

 This problem with mounts failing is a known issue with Vagrant with regard to Debian's apt-get upgrade of kernel packages.

+We are testing out a Vagrant plugin that will allow for easier updates of the hosts' VirtualBox Guest Additions.

 ## Design considerations